top of page

 Martin is an enthusiastic science communicator, lecturer, author and professional astronomer utilizing astronomy, history, culture and science fiction as tools to encourage greater public understanding of science.

-Martin has written and presented planetarium programmes for key stages 2 and 3 and presented planetarium shows for Dark Sky Wales.
+Martin has written and presented planetarium programmes for key stages 2 and 3 and ran planetarium shows for University of South Wales and Dark Sky Wales.

 He was consultant to the University of Glamorgan computer graphics team on their development of the Alien Worlds multimedia tools, now available free at the iTunesU store which won the Alternative Learning Technologies second prize in 2008.
 He is also a regular contributor to the online science journal LabLit: the culture of science in fiction and fact.